The Mind/Brain Connection

 The Value of a Mind/Brain Model

 I argue the main problem is not technological.
 Though engineering challenges remain, the major obstacle to reliable, robust BCI performance is not lack of technology, engineering, brain data or knowledge.
 It’s the inability to define the user’s mind during device operation, and then decode and classify the corresponding brain signal.
-This is needed for one’s thoughts to control an external device accurately, reliably and robustly.
+This is required for thoughts to control an external device accurately, reliably and robustly.

 For instance, defining the neural activity involved in the intention “reach forward to pick up that glass” rests on labeled subjective components.
 These include the perception, imagination, and prediction of “(artificial) arm & hand, motion toward a glass, left/right/up/down error correction, fingers in grasp position, and grasp.”
 Also includes are associated fatigue, frustration, impatience or any other emotion, positive or negative.
 Arguably dozens of components of mind are active during this (or any) intention.
+These mind components once acknowledged, can be included in a classifier or not, depending upon their predicted level of activity.

 The Mind is a Blind Spot

-On one hand the decision to forego a serious investigation of the mind makes perfect sense.
+Despite its obvious importance, the subjective mind is the single largest blind spot within the brain science community.
+This actually makes a lot of sense.
+After all, understanding it seems to be a remote goal to be achieved in the distant future.
 Why pursue a problem which seems to have no resolution, or clear path toward one?
 Also, current efforts to understand the brain are making (very slow, but steady) progress.
+Therefore neuroscience has put the issue on the back burner, and turned its focus almost exclusively to the physical brain.
 The hope is the continued accumulation of brain data and knowledge will some day add up to a brain theory.

 References